 Financial Tool

-Calculate the percent increase or decrease between two values.
+Calculate the percent increase or decrease between two numbers.
+Ideal for tracking stock prices, weight loss, or business growth.

 Σ The Formula